tajmone/pb-archives-test/tutorials/OOP-CONV/purebasic-oop-7.markdown

 # Second Code-Example

-Here is a header file cotaining the definition of this set of commands, along with a usage-example file (based on the [previous inheritance example][First Code-Example], so that you might compare them):
+Here is a header file cotaining the definition of this set of commands, along with a usage-example file (based on the [previous inheritance example], so that you might compare them):

 * [`OOP.pbi`](./OOP.pbi)
 * [`OOP-Inheritance-Ex2.pb`](./OOP-Inheritance-Ex2.pb)